ross-spencer/brainscape-digital-preservation/README.md

 You have options!

 * Use the cards!
+* Share the resource!
 * Check out the project see what you can do
 * Open an issue, for the above, or if you spot one
 * Clone, and send a [pull request](https://gist.github.com/ross-spencer/9c5c1f59212638c7c891d393087db6d1)
+* Help me fix this up to be something useable for my colleauges, and for the community

 ## Download the apps